 The environmental impact assessment process was carried out only for the original, larger version of the project and the Republika Srpska authorities did not require a new process for the new, smaller plant.

-While it may appear that a smaller plant has less environmental impact and therefore does not need a new study, in fact there were also several other changes which would change the plant's environmental impact:
+While it may appear that a smaller plant has a smaller environmental impact and therefore does not need a new study, several other changes were involved that could alter the situation:

-- Originally the project was planned to have a net thermal efficiency of 43 percent but the new version would have a net thermal efficiency of 34.1 per cent.
+- The project was originally planned to have a net thermal efficiency of 43 percent but the new version is down to 34.1 per cent.

 - The cooling technology has also been changed from a wet to a dry cooling system.
 This is one of the main reasons for the loss of thermal efficiency.